Kiru0903/Sentiment-Analysis-with-R-programming-language/README.md

 [] This project involved making use of a Kaggle dataset of over 5000 tweets with the hashtag #JustDoIt from September 7, 2018, right around the time the ad campaign featuring Kaepernick went live.

-[] The aim is to dissect the public's perception, focusing on the emotional outcome from different States.
+[] The aim is to dissect the public's perception, focusing on the emotional reception/outcome of the campaign from different States.